 When I left LA in April, I had one book deal but no other opportunities.
 By September I had three more book deals.
 I didn’t anticipate any of these projects, they seemingly fell out of the sky.
 Looking back I know they didn’t, I had been planting the seeds for them over the years.

 I have freelanced in animation since, but I mostly work in publishing now from my home office in Colorado.
-I have an award-winning series of nonfiction picture books (If Animals Disappeared) and graphic novels forthcoming (Go With The Flow, Exposures), my mental health is back on track and in 2018 I underwent invasive LAPEX surgery for my endometriosis.
+I have an award-winning series of nonfiction picture books (If Animals Disappeared) and graphic novels Go With The Flow and Exposures, my mental health is back on track and in 2018 I underwent invasive LAPEX surgery for my endometriosis.
 I really do believe, now more than ever, I was meant to tell my stories.
 I was meant to be an author and illustrator.

 If I am not meant to do this forever, then so be it, I will find my way.
 But telling my stories is what I do now and I am so happy to be doing it.